andyaiken/skirmish/docs/tasks.md

   * Should add code to a feature / action to see whether it can be chosen
   * Only draw feature / action cards that can be chosen
     * For example, you can't use a weapon attack if you don't have a weapon
-* In an encounter, you can't see the stats for someone who has already acted
-  * Should show acted combatants below the initiative list
 * It's possible for some squares on the encounter map to be detatched from the rest
   * When generating the map, remove unattached areas
   * Or, when removing squares, check whether this would result in an unattached area